When you create an account you must provide us with accurate information, in good faith, and you agree to keep your information updated if it changes.

 We try to provide timely access to your funds, but you may occasionally experience delays in accessing your funds.
 We may also block or hold payments for violations of our policies or for compliance reasons, including collecting tax reporting information.
 When payments are delayed or blocked we try to communicate the reason to you promptly.
 If you have questions about a payments block, please reach out to us.
 In order to protect creators, we may block patrons’ payments if we believe them to be fraudulent.

 Sometimes activities like refunds can put your account balance into the negative.
-If your balance becomes negative then we may recover those funds from future payments.
+If your balance becomes negative then we reserve the right to recover those funds from future payments.

 As a creator there are two fees associated with your membership on Patreon.
 The first is the platform fee, which varies depending on the level of service you select.
 The second is the payment processing fee, which is dependent on the currency selected by the creator.